-That night, it seems as though she was constantly journeying from one place to the next.
+That night, it seemed as though she was constantly traveling from one place to the next.
 The most likely explanation for this is that she was a restless 17-year-old who was trying to find the best place to hang out.
-This was long before you could text people and find out what they were doing.
+Notably, this was long before you could text people and find out where they were or what they were doing.
 Because it was Halloween, it is likely that groups of teenagers were socializing and partying in different areas.

 Robinson Park is 3.2 miles away from the Knotty Pine cafe.
-If Laura did walk the route by foot, then it would have taken her roughly an hour to do so.
+If Laura did walk to the park by foot, then it would have taken her roughly an hour to do so.